 The Chair of the PPE committee or the PPE administrator can be contacted for questions about PPE as a whole.
-The Chair is Professor Chris Bowdler (christopher.bowdler@econom-ics.ox.ac.uk) and the PPE administrator is Violet Brand (violet.brand@politics.ox.ac.uk).
+The Chair is Professor Thomas Sinclair

+(thomas.sinclair@philosophy.ox.ac.uk) and the PPE administrator is Violet Brand (violet.brand@politics.ox.ac.uk).

 The Director of Undergraduate Studies (DUS) or the Undergraduate Administrator can be contacted for questions about each department.
-In Philosophy the DUS is Professor Stephen Mulhall (stephen.mulhall@philosophy.ox.ac.uk) and the administrator is James Knight (james.knight@philosophy.ox.ac.uk).
-In Politics the DUS is Professor James Tilley (james.til-ley@politics.ox.ac.uk) and the administrator is Durga Sapre (durga.sapre@politics.ox.ac.uk).
+In Philosophy the DUS is Professor Thomas Sinclair (thomas.sinclair@philosophy.ox.ac.uk) and the administrator is James Knight (james.knight@philosophy.ox.ac.uk).
+In Politics the DUS is Professor James Tilley (james.tilley@politics.ox.ac.uk) and the administrator is Durga Sapre (durga.sapre@politics.ox.ac.uk).
 In Economics the DUS is Professor Chris Bowdler (email above) and the administrator is Katherine Cumming (econundergrad@economics.ox.ac.uk).